Savory Kabocha Squash Soup

 So, where can you get kabocha squash?
 My local grocery stores don’t carry it, so I just hop on over to any Asian market or get it online.
 It’s squat and dark green with some light green spotting.

-So try this kabocha squash soup out.
+So try this roasted kabocha squash soup out.
 And with the other half of the kabocha, try making simmered kabocha or sweet kabocha bites.
 Happy cold weather cooking!

 This kabocha squash soup is naturally sweet, and uses just a few simple ingredients to make a comforting and delicious winter soup.

-5 thoughts on “Savory Kabocha Squash Soup”
+5 thoughts on “Roasted Kabocha Squash Soup Recipe: A Japanese Pumpkin Dish”

 1. I am lucky to live in Hawaii where kabocha is available at farmers markets.
 What a great recipe — simple and adaptable!I had no mushrooms handy, so I tossed in some leftover cooked cabbage and even a little bit of zucchini — many mild vegetables would go well with the kabocha.
 Delicious.
 Thank you!